UL MBA Insider

 Catriona Burke

-Securing the support of your employer is a crucial step towards successfully undertaking any MBA programme.
-While the MBA programme from UL is part-time, with a defined schedule and structured assignments, it does require a significant commitment from you to complete the course.
-This commitment can only be reached if your employer understands how best to support your goals.
+Gaining employer support is an essential step towards successfully undertaking any MBA programme.
+While the UL Executive MBA programme is part-time, with a defined schedule and structured assignments, it does require significant time commitment from you to complete the course – a commitment that is only possible once your employer understands how best to support your goals.

-The good news is that supporting you is what most employers will naturally want do—because your newfound knowledge and skills will directly benefit them.
-For them, it’s a clear business decision.
-So when crafting your proposal for support, think like a business—show your employer why you’re a smart investment for the company by creating a plan that clearly contributes to their business goals.
+The good news is that most employers will naturally want to support you —because your newfound knowledge and skills will directly benefit them.
+For them, it’s a clear business decision – so crafting your proposal should follow the same thought.
+Show your employer why you’re a smart investment for the company by creating a proposal that clearly benefits their business goals.

 Do Your Research

 Preparation is key.
-First, research company policy to see if there are existing programmes for continuing education.
-Many companies prioritise further education and will already be set up to support employees.
+First, research company policy to determine if programmes to support continuing education exist – many companies prioritise further education and will already be set up to support employees, or will be open to the conversation.

 Next, ask around.
-Ask colleagues who have completed MBA programmes while employed at your company to share their experiences.
-Ask trusted colleagues and superiors for their support in recommending company support for your MBA.
-Internal support for your goals may mean the difference between “yes” and “no” from your employer.
-These steps will also help you to clarify your reasons for pursuing an Executive MBA as well as your company’s potential reasons for supporting you.
+Ask colleagues who have completed MBA programmes to share their experiences.
+Ask trusted colleagues and superiors for their support in recommending company support for your MBA, as internal support for your goals may mean the difference between “yes” and “no” from your employer.
+These internal conversations can also help you to clarify the potential reasons your company may choose to support you in this endeavour.

 Writing an Effective Proposal

-If you have to submit a written proposal you need to remember that the most effective proposals will answer questions before they’re asked.
-This is your chance to demonstrate to your employer that you have not only considered how you will succeed, but also fully understand what the stakes are for the company too.
+If a written proposal is required, you’ll need to remember that the most effective proposals will answer questions before they’re asked.
+This is your chance to demonstrate to your employer that you have not only considered how you will succeed, but that you also fully understand what the stakes are for the company.

-• Be as specific as possible, especially with numbers.
+• Be as specific as you can, especially concerning facts and figures.

-If you can answer key questions in a way that is polished and professional—positioning you as the kind of employee that is a strong investment for the company—then you are likely to receive the support you seek.
+Answering key questions in a polished, professional manner—positioning yourself as a strong investment for the company—will help you receive the support you seek.
 Let’s take a closer look at a few of those key questions, which will help you structure your proposal.

 Why do you want to get an MBA?

-Share with your employer how getting an MBA will help you accomplish both personal and professional goals, as well as sharpen your business skillset.
+This is your opening paragraph – outline how your MBA qualification will help you to accomplish personal and professional goals while sharpening your business skillset.

 Outline a professional goal

-For example, your company is expanding into a new market, and you believe you are the right person to lead that team.
+If your professional goal can align with business plans, even better.
+For example, your company is expanding into a new market, and you believe you are the right person to lead that team with the skills gained from your MBA.

 Share a personal goal